Unforgettable Uganda Holidays

 If seeing gorillas in the wild (and in the process contributing to the chances of survival of these wonderful animals) is on your bucket list, let us help you tick it off!
 With access to all the places to stay and the the knowledge of how to get there we can get this right for you.
-We can also give you independent adviceon where else to go and what to see to make a glorious holiday in Uganda, or we can combine a visit to the gorillas with a Kenya or Tanzania safari or a beach holiday in Zanzibar.
+We can also give you independent advice on where to go for bird watching or wildlife safaris in Uganda, or we can combine a visit to the gorillas with a Kenya or Tanzania safari or a beach holiday in Zanzibar.

-Enquire today and let us get back to you for a no-obligation chat about your glorious Uganda holiday!
+Enquire today and let us get back to you for a chat about your unforgettable Uganda holiday!

 Whether you go only to Uganda or whether you choose to combine Uganda with another holiday destination, there is lots to do there.

 Uganda's gorillas are to be found in the Biwindi Impenetrable Forest, which is a National Park.
 Access to the gorillas is very carefully controlled, with tickets which must be booked months in advance.
 Generally, visitors are guided into the forest in groups of eight to see groups of gorillas that are habituated to humans.
 The encounters can involve a considerable hike, depending on where the gorillas happen to be.
 Meetings last an hour, at a distance of about seven metres from the gorillas to prevent infections spreading between humans and gorillas.
 Longer encounters of up to four hours can be arranged as part of the gorilla habituation process.

 Biwindi Impenetrable Forest is not only about gorillas.
 It is the only place where gorillas and chimpanzees co-exist in the wild and it has several other species of primate and 350 bird species.
 It is also an extraordinarily beautiful area and a wonderful place to get acquainted with tropical rain forest.

 Queen Elizabeth Park